rust-random/rand/README.md

 ## Features

-By default, `rand` is built with all stable features available.
+By default, Rand is built with all stable features available.
 The following optional features are available:

 -   `alloc` can be used instead of `std` to provide `Vec` and `Box`